MarissaReitsma/AHEaD-2022/README.md

 #### Regression and generating realistic simulation data

 This week will build upon your coding work last week.
 We will implement regressions in the simulated dataset from week 3, exploring how different aspects of model specification and simulation sample size change coefficients.
 Then, we will start to build a simulation dataset for risk adjustment in the Medicare population.
-This will include generating many more variables (binary, categorical, and continuous) that have realistic covariance and relate to a healthcare spending outcome indicator.
+This will ultimately include generating many more variables (binary, categorical, and continuous) that have realistic covariance and relate to a healthcare spending outcome indicator.

 ##### Regression on Week 3 Simulated Data